likhitha9961/Linux/linux_commands.md

 | `rm -rf filename`                 | Delete a file.                           |
 | `rm -rf dirname`                  | Delete a directory with all its content. |
 | `rmdir dirname`                   | Delete an empty directory.               |

+📜 History Command — View Command History in Linux

+🔸 Purpose:

+When you type the command:

+history
+It displays a list of all the commands you have previously used in the terminal, along with their command numbers.

+This helps you:

+Recall what commands you’ve run.

+Reuse commands without typing them again.

+Track your command history during your Linux session.

+🔥 Example Output:

+1  mkdir dir1

+2  cd dir1

+3  touch file1

+4  ls -l

+5  history

+→ This shows the list of commands you have executed in the order they were run.

+🧠 Tip — Run Previous Commands Quickly:

+Run any command from history by typing:

+!<command_number>

+Example:

+!3
+→ This will run command number 3 (touch file1).

+✅ Bonus — Clear Your History:

+To clear command history:

+history -c

+→ This will clear your terminal’s current session history.

+🔥 Summary:

+history → View previously used commands.

+!number → Run a command from history.

+history -c → Clear history.